austinstanding/midnight-deep-vstheme/README.md

 ## Installation

-After [installing the extension from the Marketplace](https://marketplace.visualstudio.com/items?itemName=AustinStanding.vsthememidnightdeep), the theme will be available in the dropdown under *Tools -> Options -> General*.
+After [installing the extension from the Marketplace](https://marketplace.visualstudio.com/items?itemName=AustinStanding.vsthememidnightdeep), the theme will be available in the dropdown under *Tools -> Theme* or *Tools -> Options -> General*.

 ## Misc